More About the Process

 If you've replaced the OEM turbo on your 1.8T with a K04 due to budget constraints and just need to prevent the overboost that comes with a K04, we can usually help.
 Same with cases where a K04 turbo has been used on a K03 car with stock injectors and simple bolt-ons, Stage 1 may be an option, just chat with us first.

 If you have a K04 and injectors that aren't stock, the K04 tune is the one you need.

 How many log reviews do I get?

 Typically tunes completed with the following number of log reviews:

 Hybrid K04: 5-7

-Big Turbo: 5-9
+Big Turbo: 5-10

-A log review will not always result in a revision/new file.
-If there is a mechanical issue that needs to be addressed, we will let you know and may suggest that you take your vehicle to an experienced mechanic.
-The suggestion to see a mechanic does not mean that we think you're not awesome; it means that sometimes people who do highly specialized work every day will ultimately save you time and money, have the proper tools, and give you a better shot at success.
+We are big fans of DIY, it's at the heart of American racing, so please understand the suggestion to see a mechanic does not mean that we think you're not awesome with cars; it means that sometimes people who do highly specialized work every day will ultimately save you time and money, have the proper tools, and give you a better shot at success.
 You probably don't want your family doctor performing your heart transplant.
-Doesn't mean they're not a fine physician, just that some things need specialists.
+Doesn't mean they're not an excellent physician, just that some things need specialists.